See all projects

 • PLIPify (WIP) · Protein-Ligand Interaction Frequencies across Multiple Structures.

 • PROTECT · In this project, we aim to explore the potential of transformer models to optimize molecular properties and/or generate new molecules with desired non-toxic properties.
-Unlike currently available machine and deep learning methods, self supervised learning models, e.g., the transformer architecture, provide generalizability by being pre-trained on large unsupervised dataset then fine-tuned on small downstream datasets.
-The transformer model is highly resourceful with the ability to perform molecular property prediction, optimization, and/or generation.
+Transformer models are well-known for capturing long-distance relationships within an input sequence.
+This ability recruits them as promising candidates for capturing dependencies within the studied small molecules that can be redeemed important for understanding and controlling for toxic properties.
+The transformer architecture provides generalizability by being pre-trained on large unsupervised dataset then fine-tuned on small downstream datasets.

 • Ratar · How to probe and validate a potential target remains one of the key questions in basic research in life sciences.
 In the DFG-project Ratar (Read-Across the Targetome), we will use binding site similarity to predict off-targets and to extrapolate compound information from one target to another.
 This similarity-based knowledge transfer can suggest tool compounds (chemical probes) and off-targets for proteins of interest using the ever-growing amount of available target and compound data.